cvhammond/biomech.dev/posts/Numerical Methods/newton-raphson-method.md

 # Newton-Raphson Method

-The Newton-Raphson method is a first-order root finding method that walks along a curve under a root is found.
+The Newton-Raphson method is a first-order root finding method that walks along a curve until a root is found.
 This technique takes advantage of the slope of the curve to determine the position of the root more effectively than the [fixed point iteration method](/fixed-point-iteration).

 Using a modification of the fixed point iteration method, the function of interest is firstly rearranged such that it can be represented as: